Strider Toll

 Over the course of a playthrough, players will need to venture outside of the ship to collect crystals that improve its functionality.
 If players collect five crystals and jump to lightspeed before they wreck their ship, they win the game.

-I created the project by myself over the course of one semester from jan-may 2022 as part of a capstone course.
+I created the Bucket of Bolts by myself over the course of one semester from January 2022-May 2022 as part of a capstone course.

 Traversal System